-There are many tools such as Asana, ClickUp, Hootsuite, Trello that allow you to make and organize your content calendar in different formats.
-Alternatively, you can start with a simple Excel/Google Sheets.
+There are many tools such as Asana, ClickUp, Hootsuite, and Trello that allow you to make and organize your content calendar in different formats.
+Alternatively, you can start with simple Excel/Google Sheets.

 Your content calendar should include the following details:

 URLs: Add your URLs for future content audits and backlinks.